egreiner/IegTools.Sequencer/README.md

 Internally the Framework is working with Rules (you can write your own customized rules).
 The Rules describe what they are supposed to do within the sequence.

-There are five default rule:
+There are five default rules at the moment:
 - The StateTransitionRule
 - The ContainsStateTransitionRule
 - The AnyStateTransitionRule